wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Total Shares Counter**: Our total shares counter allows you to aggregate shares per post or page.
 Offer your visitors a fantastic way to see that a content is becoming viral and increase social sharing in that location.

 * **Mobile Web Sharing**: Mobile sharing doesn't have to be a terrible experience.
 Create beautiful interfaces for your mobile users to share their thoughts about your content.
 Sharing in mobile has actually a higher sharing rate than on desktop.
-Allow your users to share your content to facebook, twitter, linkedin, tumblr, google+, whatsapp and others easily on their smartphones.
+Allow your users to share your content to facebook, twitter, linkedin, Pinterest, google+, WhatsApp and others easily on their smartphones.
 Smartphone sharing is smart.

 <h4>Tracking Tools</h4>